 FAQ

-I have never published a collection of poetry before.
+I have never published a novel before.
 Am I eligible?

-I was born in / grew up in / attended school in one of the 11 states listed, but have since moved away.
+I was born in / grew up in / attended school in South Carolina, but have since moved away.
 Am I eligible?

-Unfortunately, no. The contest is open only to writers currently living in the Southern states listed in the guidelines.
-If you don't currently live in one of those states you are ineligible for the prize.
-You must currently live in one of the listed Southern states and have lived there for 24 consecutive months.
+Unfortunately, no. The contest is open only to writers currently living in South Carolina.
+If you don't currently live in South Carolina, you are ineligible for the prize.
+You must currently live in South Carolina for a year to the date of your submission.

-I have lived in two of the listed states (for example: North and South Carolina) in the last 24 months.
+I have lived at two different addresses in South Carolina in the last 12 months.
 Am I eligible?

 Yes!
-As long as you've lived in the South, moving between states is fine.
+As long as you've stayed in the state, you are eligible.

 Questions?